For one Chinese family in New York, it was simply time to go home, virus or not

 The family remembers past virus outbreaks, including severe acute respiratory syndrome, or SARS, and survived them, he said.
 He thought the U.S. State Department was wise to warn Americans against nonessential travel to China because of the epidemic, which has infected nearly 10,000 people.
 But he wanted to shepherd his parents home.

-Delta Air Lines Inc (DAL.N) and American Airlines Group Inc (AAL.O) joined other airlines on Friday in suspending all remaining U.S.-China flights.
+Delta Air Lines Inc and American Airlines Group Inc joined other airlines on Friday in suspending all remaining U.S.-China flights.

 Even so, Niu’s father seemed relaxed ahead of his flight on China Eastern Airlines from Terminal 1.
 He smiled broadly, urging a reporter to immediately book a flight to China as well.